krhamby/COMP-422-Workspace/README.md

 ## Run

-java RunAlgorithms problem_size (problem size larger than 10 will take a long time and most likely exhaust your heap space)
+java RunAlgorithms problem_size

-### Note
+or

-We will be separating the algorithms in the future to make it easier to run them individually.
+java RunAlgorithms --exclude problem_size (use this to exclude the brute-force algorithm, which will exhaust the heap space for large problem sizes)

 ## Troubleshooting

 If you run out of heap space, try increasing the heap size: java -Xmx2g RunAlgorithms problem_size.
 This will increase the heap size to 2GB.
+Feel free to change this within the constraints of your machine.